AleksaZatezalo/GrapeQL/SECURITY.md

 4. **Communication:** Affected parties are informed, and public advisories are issued if necessary.
 5. **Resolution:** Vulnerabilities are resolved in the next scheduled release or as a hotfix, depending on severity.

-## Supported Versions

-We actively maintain the following versions with security updates:

-- **Current Version (Latest):** Full support
-- **Previous Major Version:** Critical security updates only

-Older versions are not actively supported.
-We encourage users to update to the latest version to receive security patches.

 ## Contact

 For general security inquiries, contact us at [zabumaphu@gmail.com](mailto:zabumaphu@gmail.com).